momchil-velikov/GoDelay/README.md

     go func() { time.Sleep(timeout); doStuff() }()

-when there's a need to schedule thousands or millions of timeouts.
+when there's a need to schedule *thousands or millions of timeouts*.

 ## Usage